-2.1.2 Loading OneInstall Installer Using Silent Mode
+2.1.2 Loading the OneInstall Kit Using Silent Mode

-Silent mode installation must be run from a batch file or from the command line.
+You can perform a Silent mode installation from a batch file or from the command line.

-If you run OneInstall Installer from a batch file or from a command line prompt, the default Windows behavior starts OneInstall and then immediately continues with the next command.
-Windows does not wait until OneInstall Installer has finished.
+If you run OneInstall from a batch file or from a command line prompt, the default Windows behavior starts OneInstall and then immediately continues with the next command.
 As a result, the value of %ERRORLEVEL% will always be 0 because Windows successfully started OneInstall Installer.
 It does not reflect an accurate OneInstall Installer exit code.

-To remedy this problem, run OneInstall Installer setup as follows:
+To remedy this problem, run the OneInstall setup as follows: